If you want to accomplish something you need great habits and routines.

-Like you know exactly what’s required of you to get from where you are to where you want to go.
+Great habits and routines let you know exactly what’s needed to get you from where you are to where you want to go.

 You say to yourself “next year” or “this year is going to be different.”

 But when you look up all this time has passed and you are still right where you started.

 Well… let me tell you the reason why and then give you a solution on how you can break this vicious cycle.

 That way when next year comes you can look back and finally declare “I’m making progress” or even better “I did it!”

 The reason why you never do what you say you’re going to do is you don’t have the right habits and routines.

 Your daily habits and routines or lack thereof are preventing you from living the life you want to live.
 You aren’t accomplishing the goals you set for yourself.

 So now that you know why, here’s a solution: